Hormonal Imbalance Is One Of The Major Acne

 themselves.

-delicate system.
-Much like a home temperature system,
+highly intelligent and delicate system.
+Much like a home

-much like the thermostat.
-They know exactly when and how
+are much like the thermostat.
+They know exactly when and

 hormones are the actual mechanism that the thermostat